dilevin/CSC2504-Physics-Based-Animation/README.md

 | Implementer|1| You've stumbled across a fascinating paper in the depths of the internet that you'd love to use in your research.
 Bad news!
 There's no code available!
 Implement as much of the algorithm as you can from the information given in the paper.
 Prepare to discuss what the paper explains well, and what it explains poorly, with regard to implementation.|
 | Reviewers |3| You've made it to the big time, and the fate of computer graphics rests in your hand.
 Fill out the SIGGRAPH review form for this paper, decide whether the paper should be accepted or rejected and prepare to make the final decision, with your fellow reviewers, in class. |

-Project Section
-present project progress, ask questions get answers from me and the class

 ### Project Sessions
 Project sessions will involve discussing project progress, current problems and potential solutions.
 Each week, all project groups will present 5 minute summary of their project which will reiterate the **project goal**, discuss **current progress**, outline **next steps** and highlight  **technical problems** and **solutions**.